 “Low Carbon Eco-Innovatory helps SMEs in the Liverpool City Region to reduce greenhouse gas emissions and to develop new products and ideas, whilst Clean Growth UK can support businesses of all sizes to access funding, commercialise products and attract investment.
 Both projects combine to offer a full bespoke service to industry to enhance competitiveness and profitability.” – Anthony Seasman, Project Manager, Clean Growth UK

 Reducing your environmental impact isn’t just about protecting the planet for future generations.
 It drives down costs, increases profits, improves employee morale and gives your marketing a new angle.
-Find out how to future-proof your business by taking part in the free Clean Growth Innovation two day workshop on 21 November and 3 December.
+Find out more about the Low Carbon Eco-Innovatory and Clean Growth UK.

 To discover ways to lessen your impact on the environment, take a look at our 17 low-effort ways to be more eco-friendly while at uni.